 A Missouri Hospital Association study last year predicted a shortage of up to 49,000 primary care doctors in the United States by 2030.
 The new grants attempt to address that gap by funding new medical programs, improving training site partnerships across rural Missouri, creating innovative faculty programs and developing a new rural residency program based in Sedalia.

-The funds will also pay for additional enhancements to existing Rural Track Pipeline programs:
+The funds will also pay for additional enhancements to existing Rural Scholars programs:

 - Bryant Scholars Program: a medical school pre-admission program for undergraduate students from rural areas who wish to pursue rural medicine

 - Rural Scholars Program: a curriculum designed to offer lectures, mentoring and clinical programs to medical students interested in rural practice

 - Summer Community Program: a summer session for second-year medical students that exposes them to different rural medicine opportunities

 - Rural Clerkship Program: an opportunity for third-year medical students to complete up to three clerkships at rural hospitals

 - Rural Scholars Elective Program: an opportunity for fourth-year medical students to complete electives in rural, community-based settings

 Another key component of the Rural Scholars funding will support rural hospitals that serve as training locations for medical school students.
 The grant will provide each site an additional stipend for hosting and mentoring students while also offering additional opportunities for faculty training through a statewide development conference.